Photo:

 It’s easier to get out when you’re with friends.

-• Tokyo Gaijins: is more of an all-Japan host for anything outdoors or sporty.
-They have events for anyone interested in basketball, volleyball, badminton, futsal, swimming, or hiking.
+• Tokyo Gaijins: A fitness group that’s more of an all-Japan host for anything outdoors or sporty.
+They have events for anyone interested in basketball, volleyball, badminton, futsal, swimming or hiking.

-• コナミスポーツクラブ (Japanese): while more general, sports clubs like Konami offer a wide variety of sports and fitness options for anyone who can speak a little more Japanese.
+• コナミスポーツクラブ (Japanese): Sports clubs like Konami offer a wide variety of sports and fitness options for anyone who can speak a little more Japanese.

 Finding someone to hold pads is a lot like falling in love.

-Japan is the motherland of many popular martial arts around the world.
+Japan is the motherland of many popular martial arts worldwide.
 Martial arts focus on strengthening the mind and body through a shared experience of discipline and hard work, making them a perfect way to build bonds while building up your physique.

 The broad scale of martial arts has sportier ones like Jiujitsu and Kickboxing.
 While the other end has more disciplined ones like karate and aikido, which tend to have stronger communities with training camps and other activities.

-• Japan Karate Association: with a Japanese headquarters and branches around the globe, you can start your martial arts life or continue it with the Japan Karate Association.
+• Japan Karate Association: This association has branches around the globe so you can start your martial arts life or continue it with the Japan Karate Association.

 • Japan MMA Gyms: runs a list of MMA gyms by location.
 You can search for the one closest to you and find a direct link to their website.
 Depending on where you are, Japanese might be required.

 Can’t find what you’re looking for?
-There are tons of groups on Reddit, Facebook, Meetup and even the Line app to find more niche communities in specific locations.
-Just do your best!
-Having a group or scheduled activities to keep active long-term can really help get you out the door.
+There are tons of groups on Reddit, Facebook, Meetup and even the Line app to find more niche fitness groups in Japan in specific locations.

-Have you ever joined a fitness community in Japan?
+Have you ever joined a fitness group in Japan?
 What groups do you recommend?
 Let us know in the comments!

 Leave a Reply